 Budgeting IT can be a real (expensive and time-consuming) challenge for small businesses, thanks to the unpredictable nature of technology.
 There are so many different repairs, updates, and issues that can be needed or arise unexpectedly.
 Managed services will ensure you have a constant point of call when your business needs ANYTHING IT-related—from organising, ordering, and installing infrastructure to quickly get your network back up in an outage.

 Managed services not only offer predictability when it comes to cost—as you pay on a subscription-like plan—and this, alongside knowing your hardware and software are always up to date, offers great peace of mind for small business owners.

-With growth (equaling profitability) is a consistent goal for the majority of small business owners, this always come with new technology demands.
+With growth (equalling profitability) being a consistent goal for the majority of small business owners, this always comes with new technology demands.
 Questions around licensing, the best productivity suite (like G Suite or Office 365), how many workstations are needed, if they need a backup network, and how to set up technology for online meetings (something we have all been needing in 2020) can become overwhelming and business owners may put these things on the back burner or go for a quick fix.